 If you’re a prospective CPA, you can ask your educational program to match you with a mentor or seek one out yourself.
 If you want to become a mentor, try contacting professional programs in your area and asking to join a mentor list.
 You should also set up a profile on the CPA mentor portal.
 Be sure to pack a lot of detail into your profile, as this helps students figure out whether you’re a good match.

-Alternatively, if you know accounting professors or others who work with accounting students, it wouldn’t hurt to let them know that you might be interested in becoming a mentor.
-Tell them to feel free to share your email or social media handle with prospective candidates.
-If one of these students chooses you, you just have to complete a training webinar and register the mentorship with the relevant CPA organization in your province or region.
+Also, if you know accounting professors or other people who work with accounting students, it wouldn’t hurt to let them know you want to be a mentor.
+They may be willing to share your contact information with CPA candidates.
+If a CPA student picks you, all you need to do to become a mentor is complete a training webinar and register the mentorship with the appropriate CPA organization in your province or region.
 Even if you don’t become a mentor, watching the webinar gives you an hour of educational credits.

 If you want, you can even set up a mentoring program in your accounting firm.
 By mentoring CPAs employed or soon to be employed at your firm, you can ensure you have a stable of high-quality accountants at all times.
 Also, you can introduce mentees to your clients as they move through their mandatory mentorship period to build your clients’ confidence in them.

 If you want to expand your accounting skills further, accounting software can automate many of your most time-consuming tasks and manage your clients better.
 QuickBooks Online Accountant offers powerful tools for accounting professionals.
 Sign up for free.